JoFrhwld/tidynorm/cran-comments.md

 * This is a new release.

-## Description field

--   The initial description sentence has been reworded.
--   All space+newline sequences have been replaced with simple newlines
--   References to methods are identified.
--   The following words are not misspelled:
-    -   Fabricius
-    -   Gopal
-    -   Lobanov
-    -   Nearey
-    -   Syrdal
-    -   formant

-## TRUE and FALSE

-All `T` values have been rewritten as `TRUE`, and all `F` values have been rewritten as `FALSE`.

-## S3 Methods
+## Return tags

-The following S3 methods are now documented with their respective S3 generic, which have `\value` fields
+The following exported S3 methods now have `@return` tags.

--   `dct.numeric`
+- dct.numeric
--   `dct.matrix`
+- dct.matrix
--   `idct.numeric`
+- idct.numeric
--   `idct.matrix`
+- idct.matrix